“Progress is impossible without change, and those. who cannot change their minds cannot change. anything.” –George Bernard Shaw

 - Use Different Marketing Techniques: This awareness that we are talking about can be carried out through different marketing techniques.

-- Modern Generation: The modern-day generation is getting smarter and more educated day by day hence they will only purchase your products if you are able to convince them at their best.
+- Modern Generation: The modern-day generation is getting smarter and more educated day by day hence they will only purchase your products if you can convince them at their best.

 - Digital Marketing Campaign: Your internet marketing campaigns are not only helpful in fetching traffic and users but also help in retaining them or re-targeting them.

-- Customer Relationship Management: You get to maintain a healthy relationship with your customers through your marketing campaigns.
+- Customer Relationship Management: You can maintain a healthy relationship with your customers through your marketing campaigns.

 We can never ignore the importance of marketing in any business as it is undoubtedly the backbone of any business.